imanee/imanee/README.md

 [![Build Status](https://travis-ci.org/imanee/imanee.svg?branch=master)](https://travis-ci.org/imanee/imanee)
 [![Documentation Status](https://readthedocs.org/projects/imanee/badge/?version=latest)](https://readthedocs.org/projects/imanee/?badge=latest)

-Imanee is a simple wrapper library for Imagemagick on PHP (using the Imagick PHP extension).
+Imanee is a simple Image Manipulation library for PHP.
 It provides an easy flow and convenient methods for creating thumbnails, watermarks, text writing, animated gifs and more.

+Check [our live demos](http://imanee.io/#demos) for usage examples.
-Check [our documentation](http://imanee.readthedocs.org) for detailed instructions and usage examples.
+Check [our documentation](http://imanee.readthedocs.org) for detailed instructions.

 ## Requirements
-Imanee requires the *imagick* PHP extension, and PHP >= 5.4 .
+Imanee requires PHP >= 5.4 , and one of the following image extensions for PHP: **Imagick** or **GD**.
+It's recommended to use Imagick as it has more features, including animated gifs support (not available with GD).

 ## Installation
+First make sure you have either Imagick or GD installed and enabled on your PHP server.
+Imanee will try to use GD if Imagick is not found in the system.

-Installation can easily be made through composer.
+You can add Imanee to your project easily through composer:

     $ composer require imanee/imanee